-Sem These are semester courses.
+Sem - These are semester ocurses.

-- Both Economics and AP Macroeconomics satisfy the consumer education graduation requirement. - A student's placement in World History Honors is based on the PSAT 8/9 score as well as the recommendation of the 8th grade teacher.
-Students requesting a change from regular to honors must receive the approval of the of the Social Studies Department Chairperson. - In order to be accepted into the Humanities course, students must complete an application. - AP Seminar is a Social Studies based course but can learn elective credit.
+Both Economics and AP Macroeconomics satisfy the consumer education graduation requirement.

+\\ A student's placement in World History Honors's based on the PSAT 8/S score as well as the recommendation of the 8th grade teacher.
+Students requesting a level change from regular to honors must receive the approval of the Social Studies Department Chairperson.

+\\\ In order to be accepted into the Humanities course, students must complete an application.